RoastBeefSandwichCo/ripple-coins/README.md

   - Provides easy deposit and withdrawal management (and endpoints in Ripple REST)

 3. [Ripple lib](https://github.com/ripple/ripple-lib)
-  - Remote is used for listening for transactions
+  - Remote is used for listening for ledger closes

 4. [Ripple REST API](https://github.com/ripple/ripple-rest.git)
   - Used by gatewayd
   - Used by our modules to retrieve pending deposits and withdrawals

 5. [A cryptocurrency daemon](https://github.com/dogecoin/dogecoin)
-  - These modules aim to be crypto-agnostic, so any daemon with (the de facto standard) bitcoin-compatible RPC calls (TODO: list specific calls) should do.
+  - These modules aim to be crypto-agnostic, so any daemon with (the de facto standard) bitcoin-compatible RPC calls (sendtoaddress, sendfromaccount...) should do.

 6. [node-bitcoin](https://www.npmjs.org/package/bitcoin)
   - Greatly simplifies connection and interaction!